 Cannabinol, or CBN, is a degradation product of THC as well as the decarboxylated form of CBNA.
 CBN is generally found in low concentrations but will increase with oxidation and heat.
 Drowsiness has been associated with certain concentrations of this element.

 While many researchers have been trying to reduce the effects of cannabis-based medicine to a single miracle ingredient or cannabinoid (generally THC or CBD), studies show that greater biological activity is achieved when these cannabinoids are utilized together.
 Nowhere in nature can you find these cannabinoids alone, and it requires a good deal of processing them to achieve this.
 At Meta Hemp Solutions we strive to protect and deliver all of the naturally occurring cannabinoids.
 Find out more about our extraction process here.

-We base our practices on internal experimentation and peer-reviewed literature performed by repudiated scientists and institutions.
+We base our practices on internal experimentation and peer-reviewed literature published by reputable scientists and institutions.
 If you would like to read the original sources for the information we provided, they may be found here: (source material coming soon)